History of Tango

 Looking back through history, the origin of tango dance is in Buenos Aires, Argentina.
 It’s a fusion of European and native South American influences.
 The combination of culture and social pressures creates a pair dance pattern called the Tango.

-The dance started from immigrant European men who traveled to Argentina to find their fortunes.
+The dance started from immigrant European men who travelled to Argentina to find their fortunes.
 However, they couldn’t return to their home countries and ended up finding women and starting families.

 To win the favour of Buenos Aires’ women, men had to flirt by being good dancers.
 South American instruments and songs merged with unique native dance pattern and Tango became a popular dance style all around the world.